rackspace/runway/docs/source/terraform/configuration.rst

 runway.yml
 ==========

-Variable values can also be specified as parameter values in runway.yml.
+Variable values can also be specified as :attr:`deployment.parameters`/:attr:`module.parameters` values in runway.yml.
 It is recommended to use :ref:`Lookups` in the ``parameters`` section to assist in selecting the appropriate values for the deploy environment and/or region being deployed to but, this is not a requirement if the value will remain the same.

 .. code-block:: yaml

-  ---
   deployments:
     - modules:
         - path: sampleapp-01.tf
           parameters:
             region: ${env AWS_REGION}
             image_id: ${var image_id.${env AWS_REGION}}
-            mylist:
+            my_list:
               - item1
               - item2
-            mymap:
+            my_map:
               key1: value1
               key2: value1
     - modules: